-- Residential Planning In line with Council's Preferred Options Paper, it is suggested that Council adopt a strengthened policy approach to ensure that the loss of open space is prevented unless it can be demonstrated that redevelopment would bring substantial community benefit that outweighs the loss of the open space.
-This strengthened approach takes account of the Regional Development Strategy, SPSS and the Local Development Plan objectives where the relevant criteria are met. - Manned/Staff provision Park sites that have a staffing element are proven to suffer reduced levels of anti-social behaviour and vandalism.
+- Planning In line with Council's Local Development Plan 2030 Draft Plan Strategy, Council seek to protect existing areas of open space and encourage the provision of new open space.
+This will be achieved by identifying important parcels of open space to be protected, zoning of new open space and by formulating policy to require open space to be provided by the developer in new housing developments.
+In addition, Council recognise the benefits of dual use of open spaces and are working with the Education Authority to share sports pitches.
+Council are also working with NIHE to facilitate children's play provision on land under their control.
+It is suggested that Council adopt a strengthened policy approach to ensure that the loss of open space is prevented unless it can be demonstrated that redevelopment would bring substantial community benefit that outweighs the loss of the open space.
+This strengthened approach should take account of the Regional Development Strategy, SPSS 7 and 8 and the Local Development Plan 2030 Draft Plan Strategy. - Manned/Staff provision Park sites that have a staffing element are proven to suffer reduced levels of anti-social behaviour and vandalism.
 While additional staff resources are not an immediate requirement, suggested staff requirements within the Strategy have been correlated as an indicator in relation to potential revenue costs and should be factored into development projects on a rolling basis.
 While the development of Activity Centres, District Play and new Public Park proposals are heavily dependent on sourcing external funding streams and are also scheduled beyond the initial five year delivery programme, should the number of these larger facilities develop or increase, staffing will need to be reviewed.

-12.2.
+13.2.
 Product Development: